-Breakfast for us is both a complicated and simple event.
+Breakfast in our household is both a complicated and simple event.
 We keep our breakfast meals relatively basic, but we all eat different things at different times.

-We also see breakfast as in important part of the day and make time for it even if we have a very early start, so we like to make sure breakfast is an enjoyable meal and not something we throw together to ‘fill the belly’.
+We also see breakfast as in important part of the day and make time for it even if we have a very early start, so we like to make sure breakfast is an enjoyable meal and not something we rush through before running out of the door.

 I have a section of the pantry and another one in the fridge dedicated to breakfast.
 Many of these things are used throughout the day for other meals and as snacks, but having them grouped for breakfast makes mornings (when we’re all sleepy and hungry) run smoothly.

 The breakfast pantry is right next to the fridge, and right on top of the microwave and kettle.
-Usually, on top of the microwave is the toastie machine which can also make paninis, toast bread, and bake waffles.
-Right now, we don’t have one because our old one broke and we haven’t been able to find one as good as that one yet.
+Usually, on top of the microwave is the toastie machine which can also make paninis, toast bread, brown wraps, and bake waffles.
 Keeping things organised this way, means we don’t need to be going from one end of the kitchen to the other to grab what we need.

-The cups and plates are usually out on the drying rack from the previous’ night washing up and easy to grab.
+The cups and plates are usually out on the drying rack from the previous night’s washing up and easy to grab.
 And the stove is right behind the pantry, so all we have to do is turn around if we’re cooking something.

 Bread is our go-to when it comes to breakfast.
 Very rarely do we eat something that is not bread, and if we do, we usually have some bread with it too!

-Usually bake my own bread, using a very simple recipe of flour, sugar, salt, yeast and water.
-If we buy bread, it’s always seeded wholemeal bread.
+I often bake my own bread, using a very simple recipe of flour, sugar, salt, yeast and water.
+Otherwise, I’ll buy a loaf of brown and a loaf of white bread.
 When we’re feeling fancy, I’ll make (or we’ll buy) brioche or some other flavoured bread.

 We usually make the wraps ourselves as and when we want them.
 Sometimes, we prepare a larger batch and have them ready to be baked.
 We mostly have them with eggs (often with greens) that we cook flat on a crepe pan, or with cheese (and sometimes deli meat and/or greens) as quesadillas.

-I am lactose intolerant so to keep things simple we all eat margarine (usually vegan).
+I am lactose intolerant so to keep things simple we all eat margarine.
 It is cheaper than butter, but it can be quite unhealthy so we make sure to buy one with no trans fats.